MRPT/mrpt/packaging/README.txt

 to Debian policies) but I'll keep them in SVN HEAD.
 -----------------------------------------------------

+Note: the file /ubuntu/control.in only has only minor changes wrt Debian's, with the goal of keeping compatibility with u16.04 (Xenial).
+It could be deleted when Xenial reaches EOL.

 To create a Debian package from the sources:

 - Go to the MRPT source root directory.